KooperL/marketo-developer.en/help/mobile/phonegap.md

 ---
 title: "PhoneGap"
 feature: "Mobile Marketing"
-description: "Using PhoneGap with Marekto on mobile devices"
+description: "Using PhoneGap with Marketo on mobile devices"
 ---

 # PhoneGap